Scuba diving fatalities: Accident investigation

-Lack of solid information about the underlying causes of diving accidents and fatalities creates uncertainty, and this is the principal factor leading to litigation, higher insurance premiums, massive litigation costs and ultimately the continued loss of life.

 There is usually some form of investigation following a diving fatality.
 There may be several investigators representing different parties.
 Police are likely to look for evidence of homicide, The maritime safety authority will investigate in cases where a death occurs while diving from a vessel.
 When the fatality involves a person at work, the occupational health and safety authority may investigate, and investigators from the deceased's, insurance company and the dive operator and certification agency's insurance companies are likely to be involved.

 In most cases, the investigation takes place some time after the event.
 In cases where death has already occurred, the police may meet the boat, or travel to a shore site.
 An investigation by someone representing a sector of the diving industry may not take place until weeks or even months after the incident.
 It depends on how soon the event is reported, how long the paperwork takes, how soon the insurance carrier appoints an investigator and availability of a suitable investigator.
 No matter how quickly an investigation is launched, in most cases the body will have been recovered and resuscitation attempted, equipment will have been removed and possibly damaged or lost, and the people at the site returned to their homes.
 The equipment may have been mishandled by authorities who are unfamiliar with the gear and have stored it improperly, compromising the evidence.

 People who would be likely to be considered witnesses include: